jeanquark/eurostadium-svelte/README.md

 * Calculate x and y coordinates for each stadium (Svg map)

     Call `/api/calculate-svg-coord?country=[COUNTRY_SLUG]`
-    It will update x & y values for each stadium.
+    It will update x & y values for the specified country.
+    To update all countries, set value to 'all'

+* Update stadiums

+    Call `/api/supabase/update-stadium?country=[COUNTRY_SLUG]`
+    It will update stadiums table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.

+* Update teams (dependant on stadiums)

+    Call `/api/supabase/update-teams?country=[COUNTRY_SLUG]`
+    It will update teams table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.

 * Retrieve supabase url for each image